Ma Honkô

 Blue Carbon for Coastal Resilience and Community Development in Madagascar

-Our project will work to combat deforestation by regenerating Madagascar’s mangroves for a sustainable future.
-From anthropogenic activities like timber and charcoal production, the country has been deforested at an alarming rate, with over 6,500 hectares of mangroves in Madagascar getting lost annually.
-The restoration efforts prioritize replicating the natural composition of the mangrove species found in the adjacent mangrove forests to maintain species diversity, enhance habitat complexity, and support a wide range of ecological functions.
-This approach will contribute to the overall health and resilience of coastal habitats.
+Our project combats deforestation by regenerating Madagascar’s mangroves for a sustainable future.
+Due to anthropogenic activities like timber and charcoal production, the country has been deforested at an alarming rate, with over 6,500 hectares of mangroves in Madagascar getting lost annually.
+The restoration efforts prioritize replicating the natural composition of the mangrove species in the adjacent mangrove forests to maintain species diversity.
+That enhances habitat complexity and supports a wide range of ecological functions, contributing to the overall health and resilience of coastal habitats.
+This mangrove restoration project in Madagascar is critical for ensuring long-term ecological balance and socio-economic benefits.

 Methodology: Afforestation & Reforestation of Degraded Mangrove Habitats